google-business-communications/bm-nodejs-dialogflow-integration/README.md

 `handleByAgent` updates the database with message information, and passes the message onto the live agent by calling `liveAgent.receiveMessage()`

 `handleByServer` updates the database with the message information, and sends it to `handleResponse`, seconds typing, then passing the message onto Dialogflow through `dfRequest.callDialogflow()`.
 This function attempts to retrieve credentials from Firebase, then calls the Dialogflow API through the node.js client library.
-Results from Dialogflow are then sent to the Business Messages API, where messages are sent to the user.
+Results from Dialogflow are then routed to the Business Messages API, where messages are sent to the user.